 Skip to main content

-Britain’s hedgehog numbers are in severe decline with latest estimates suggesting that numbers have reduced from 1.5 million individuals in 1995 to 500,000 in 2018.
+Britain’s hedgehog numbers are in severe decline with the latest estimates suggesting that numbers have reduced from 1.5 million individuals in 1995 to 500,000 in 2018.
 Possible reasons for this include: loss of habitat and food sources; increased predation and competition with other mammals; and deaths caused by road collisions.

 Now research just published in the journal PeerJ, details when, where and why hedgehog roadkill is most likely to occur, with the outskirts of cities in central Britain emerging as particular black spots.